Gus Risman: Career records

 Gus Risman holds Workington Town's "Appearances in a Season" record (with 45-appearances in the 1953–54 season), and as of 2015, with 4,050-points is fourth on British rugby league's "most points in a career" record list behind Neil Fox, Jim Sullivan and Kevin Sinfield.

 Gus Risman is one of less than ten Welshmen to have scored more than 2,000-points in their rugby league career, and is one of less than twenty Welshmen to have scored more than 200-tries in their rugby league career.

-Coaching
+Coaching career

-Relatives
+Risman was appointed as coach of Bradford Northern in October 1964.
+Despite a relatively successful 5th place finish in the 1966–67 season, Risman was replaced as coach by Albert Fearnley.

+Personal life

 Gus Risman was the father of the rugby league footballers Bev Risman and John Risman.

 Honours

 Risman Place in Workington is named after him. while Risman House at Workington Academy is also named for him.
 In December 2020 Risman was named as one of three Welsh rugby league players to be honoured with a new statue in Cardiff Bay, the other two being Billy Boston and Clive Sullivan.
+The statue was unveiled in July 2023.